caseypaquola/CortPro/docs/pages/statistical_analysis.rst

 .. _walkthrough:

-From data organisation to statistical analysis: a walkthrough of CortPro and investigation of the influence of image quality
+Data organisation to statistical analysis walkthrough
 ================================================

-This tutorial demonstrates how to combine **CortPro** with [BrainStat](https://brainstat.readthedocs.io/) to statistically evaluate how MR image quality relates to intracortical moments.
+A walkthrough of CortPro and investigation of the influence of image quality.
+This tutorial demonstrates how to combine **CortPro** with `BrainStat <https://brainstat.readthedocs.io/>`_ to statistically evaluate how MR image quality relates to intracortical moments.
 It walks through the full workflow from data preparation to vertex-wise statistics.
 Authored by our wonderful intern, Christine Obidike (thankyou Christine!)

 .. contents:: Table of contents